-In April of 2018, the regulations on the Collective Financing Platforms were published, in which the rights and obligations of the participants were established and determining that they are subject to the regulation and supervision of the National Securities Commission.
+In April 2018, the regulations on Collective Financing Platforms were published, in which the rights and obligations of the participants were established and determining that they are subject to the regulation and supervision of the National Securities Commission.

 Crowdium: Founded at the end of 2015 in the City of Buenos Aires, it has already developed 8 projects.
 Minimum investment of 20.000 pesos with an average investment period of 3 to 4 years.

-There is no regulation on Crowdfunding, the Central Bank of Chile has developed a study to regulate Participatory Financing Platforms
+There is no regulation on Crowdfunding, the Central Bank of Chile has developed a study to regulate the Participatory Financing Platforms

-In Morocco, the Crowdfunding regulatory framework is under study, so it is foreseeable that once the Law on the so-called Collaborative Financing Platforms is enacted, the first Real Estate Crowdfunding projects begin to be developed.
+In Morocco, the Crowdfunding regulatory framework is under study, so it is foreseeable that once the Law on the so-called Collaborative Financing Platforms is enacted, the first Real Estate Crowdfunding projects will begin to be developed.

 In the Philippines, Crowdfunding platforms are directed and managed in a cooperative regime, which is the legal structure allowed by the country's legislation.

-Duocaitou Established in Beijing in 2014, it has gone to two rounds of financing obtaining 10 M for $.
-In 2018 its turnover exceeded 3000 million Yuan.
+Duocaitou Established in Beijing in 2014, it has attended two rounds of financing, raising $ 10M.
+In 2018, its turnover exceeded 3000 billion Yuan.

-InvestaCrowd: Founded in 2016, it is licensed and regulated by the Monetary Authority of Singapore, it does not carry out its investment projects in its country but in Australia, the United States and the United Kingdom, since there are a large number of Asian investors and above all Chinese interested in real estate investment in the countries indicated above.
-Only accept accredited investors.
+InvestaCrowd: Founded in 2016, it is licensed and regulated by the Monetary Authority of Singapore, it does not carry out its investment projects in its country but in Australia, the United States and the United Kingdom, since there are a large number of Asian investors and above all Chinese interested in the real estate investment in the countries indicated above.
+Only accepts accredited investors.